Summer Bucket List

 Try a new workout.
 Have you always wanted to try yoga in Highland Park (Sunday mornings with Yoga Hive) or a super high tech workout that digitally tracks your progress along the way (Altus Fitness downtown)?
 Stay swimsuit-ready by trying a new workout class before brunch this weekend.

-Perfect your plant game.
+Perfect your gardening game.
 With killer plant shops like City Grows and the newly opened Synthesis in town, there’s no reason that your apartment plant collection shouldn’t be perfect.
 Whether you place them outside on a patio or inside to brighten up your space, the summer is the perfect time to up your plant game.
 Speaking of patios, you could also look on a website like Westminster Stone to see the paving slabs they have on offer.
 Why not place an order and create your own patio in your backyard?
 It’s a great summer project and the outcome will be extremely rewarding for you!

 Plan a dog date.
 Check out a local dog park, take a walk to a dog-friendly brewery (Grist House is always a favorite) or hit a hiking trail with a fellow pup owner friend.

 Hit the road.
 If at all possible, treat yourself to a vacation somewhere.
 The more you can get to involve the outdoors, the better!
 Try something new and exciting like camping in Iceland (check out Rent.is for more information) and experience summer whist surrounded by nature.
 Even if you don’t have the time (or the budget) for a lavish summer vacation, you can still get that same out-of-town experience by camping at Ohiopyle, an Airbnb in NYC or a room at the hip Billy Motel in under-the-radar Davis, WV.

 Take your drinks outdoors.
 The best part of summer is definitely taking your favorite activities outdoors, and happy hour drinks or post-dinner nightcaps are definitely on that list.
 Sip outside at a standby like Round Corner Cantina, Uptown pop-up bar All Summr or happy hour at the city’s newest rooftop bar Over Eden.